kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 ## Prerequisites

-- New or existing [AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) with administrative privileges.
-- Active [Databricks deployment](https://docs.databricks.com/getting-started/index.html) on AWS (Databricks Community Edition won't suffice as it doesn't allow you to provision personal tokens).
+- Active [Databricks deployment](https://docs.databricks.com/getting-started/index.html) (Databricks Community Edition will not work as it doesn't support personal access tokens).
 - A [Databricks cluster](https://docs.databricks.com/clusters/configure.html) configured with a recent version (>= 11.3 is recommended) of the Databricks runtime.
 - [Conda installed](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) on your local machine.
 - An account on a Git provider such as [GitHub](https://github.com/).
 You can check which [Git providers are supported by Databricks](https://docs.databricks.com/repos/index.html#supported-git-providers).